 Infusing Your Personality into Your Wedding

 Your wedding is ultimately a celebration of you as a couple.
 It’s not about following trends or meeting everyone’s expectations.
 Focus on weaving personal touches into the decor and overall experience.
-For instance, if you two are big readers, decorate tables with your favorite books.
 If you love to travel, incorporate a “passport” theme for your save-the-dates or seating charts.

 Staying Grounded: Self-Care During Wedding Planning

 It’s easy to get caught up in catering tastings and floral arrangements, but don’t forget to take care of yourself during this time.
-Stress can creep in without warning, so schedule regular breaks to recharge.
-Go on date nights where you agree not to talk about the wedding.
 Take a weekend off to binge-watch your favorite shows.
 And don’t neglect those small wins; treat yourselves when you check major tasks off the list.

 Conclusion